Your Man (Down with Webster song)

 "Your Man" is a song by Canadian group Down with Webster.
 It was the second single released from the band's 2009 EP, Time to Win, Vol. I. The song was very successful in Canada, peaking at number 12 on the Canadian Hot 100.
 In April 2010, the song was certified Platinum by the CRIA in digital downloads.
 The song contains a sample of "Girls It Ain't Easy" by Honey Cone.

 Composition

-"Your Man" was written by Ronald Dunbar and Edyth Wayne and Down with Webster members Patrick Gillet, Tyler Armes, Cameron Hunter, Andrew Martino and Martin Seja.
+"Your Man" was written by Down with Webster members Patrick Gillet, Tyler Armes, Cameron Hunter, Andrew Martino and Martin Seja, alongside the writers of Honey Cone's "Girls It Ain't Easy": Ronald Dunbar and the songwriting team Holland-Dozier-Holland (using the pseudonym "Edyth Wayne").
 It was produced by Down With Webster and James Robertson and co-produced by Demacio Castellon.
 Hunter explained the songs meaning and how it came together in a radio interview:

 "Ya know, it's a love song.
 It was written for a girl.
 I had made the beat and come up with the rough chorus before I played it for anybody in the band.
 I was like, 'I can't even play this in front of the guys.
 They're gonna make fun of me.'
 And then people liked it.
 I feel that my verse was really good and anyone who's into rap or what I'm into, is gonna get it."